connor-brooks/play_stdin.sh/README.md

 `./play_stdin.sh STOP`

+## Notes
+* You can easily bind the toggle and stop commands using xbindkeys for a more seamless experience
-If you are using netcat-traditional or netcat-openbsd on your server you may run into some issues, it is recommended to use ncat from the nmap package
+* If you are using netcat-traditional or netcat-openbsd on your server you may run into some issues, it is recommended to use ncat from the nmap package